 Managing your own money can be overwhelming.
 How do you know you’re making the right decisions?
-Is “option A” better than “option B?”
-Am I saving enough?
-These are just a few reasons why someone may decide to work with a financial advisor to help navigate the market as well as different tax and investment strategies.
-Whatever your level of understanding is for managing money as an individual you have limited resources to research, trade, and manage things on your own.
-And whether you’ve written it down or not you are also doing your own financial and retirement planning (even if the plan is to have no plan at all!).
-So it is important to hire a financial advisor to help with these things.
-If you are currently working with, or are considering working with an Advisor, there’s one other question you need to be asking: How does my Financial Advisor get paid?
+Are you saving enough?
+What is Crypto, or NFTs?
+Where is the best place to be saving your money?
+These are just a few questions you may need a financial advisor to answer, and they can also help you navigate the market as well as different tax and investment strategies.
+No matter your level of money management experience, as an individual, you have limited resources to research, trade, and manage things on your own.
+So, it is important to hire a financial advisor for guidance.
+If you are currently working with, or are considering working with an advisor, there’s one other question you need to be asking: How does my Financial Advisor get paid?

+Broker-Dealers.
 This is a very common structure for a financial professional to operate his or her business.
 A Broker-Dealer relationship is usually through an insurance company.
 The advisor essentially gets access to a turn-key operation.
-Technology, trading, product selection, and compliance are all provided to the advisor through the Broker.
-A “BD” relationship is typically transactional, meaning that your advisor is compensated through the trading fee of an investment or the sale of an insurance product.
-Regardless of the performance, quality, or cost of your investments, if there are transactions in your portfolio, your advisor is receiving a commission for that.
+Technology, trading, product selection, and compliance are all provided to the advisor through the broker.
+A “BD” relationship is typically transactional.
+By definition, a broker facilitates transactions on behalf of an individual, and a dealer facilitates transactions for the business.
+This means that your advisor is compensated through the transaction fee of an investment or the sale of an insurance product.
+Regardless of the performance, quality, or cost of your investments, if there are transactions in your portfolio, your advisor is receiving a commission.
 This may make sense for an investor who is more of a do-it-yourselfer or someone that isn’t making very many transactions.
 Be aware that this can create conflicts of interest.
 Not all advisors that are working with a broker-dealer are unscrupulous.
 In fact, you may find that most are running a professional practice.
-However, when your entire practice depends on a platform that is being provided to you from a larger company, this tends to limit the advisor’s options and often times the investments being provided have inflated costs and participate in revenue sharing.
+However, when your practice depends on a platform that is being provided to you by a larger company, this tends to limit the advisor’s options and oftentimes the investments being provided have inflated costs and participate in revenue sharing.

+Wirehouses.
 A wirehouse is typically a widely recognized household name.
-These are generally large firms with multiple branches and offer a wide array of services to their investors: investment management, personal banking, and insurance products just to name a few.
+These are generally large firms with multiple branches and offer a wide array of services to their investors: investment management, personal banking, and insurance products to name a few.
 The business model behind a wirehouse is to be involved in every aspect of your financial life and accumulate as much of your personal assets as possible so that your relationship with the institution is further solidified.
 As a consumer or client of a wirehouse, your relationship is with the corporation rather than the advisor you may be working with at the time.
 As far as how wirehouses compensate their advisors, they may pay a salary or charge a fee on accounts that meet a high minimum investment.
-In either scenario, the advisor works for the firm, not for the client.
-Recently there was a very public conflict brought to light with a large wirehouse (let’s call them Fells Wargo) where millions of fake accounts were opened (using their client’s information) so that employees could make large bonuses.
+In either scenario, the advisor works for the firm, not for the client, and may be incentivized by higher salaries or corporate bonuses.
 The convenience of having all of your financial services in one place is very appealing, and it is easy to trust a name you’ve heard for decades, but this structure opens your advisor and the firm they work for to a number of conflicts of interest.

 This commentary on this website reflects the personal opinions, viewpoints and analyses of the Financial Strategies Group, Inc employees providing such comments, and should not be regarded as a description of advisory services provided by Financial Strategies Group, Inc or performance returns of any Financial Strategies Group, Inc Investments client.
 The views reflected in the commentary are subject to change at any time without notice.
 Nothing on this website constitutes investment advice, performance data or any recommendation that any particular security, portfolio of securities, transaction or investment strategy is suitable for any specific person.
 Any mention of a particular security and related performance data is not a recommendation to buy or sell that security.
 Financial Strategies Group, Inc manages its clients’ accounts using a variety of investment techniques and strategies, which are not necessarily discussed in the commentary.
 Investments in securities involve the risk of loss.
 Past performance is no guarantee of future results.